 - in three months, on the 90th day.

-When the vaccine may not help
+When vaccination may not help

 - congenital weakness of the immune system;